 Those seeking premium true wireless earbuds will appreciate the elegant design and customization options on the Jabra Elite 7 Pro.
 Students and commuters can benefit from these earbuds’ compact design and long battery life.
 Adventure enthusiasts looking for extremely durable earbuds will gain from the IP57 rating and HearThrough mode for listening awareness.

-Editor’s note: this review was updated on September 28, 2022, to include the Jabra Elite 5 in the section discussing other Jabra earbuds.
+Editor’s note: this review was updated on October 25, 2023, to include mention of the Jabra Elite 8 Active in the alternatives section.

 What is it like to use the Jabra Elite 7 Pro?